LeeWannacott/nvim-dogecomments/README.md

 noremap <leader>cp :call Comment_doge() <CR> -- Prints ascii Doge.
 ```

-Example how to install(fork and clone first) for development on this repo:
+Example pathway for development on this repository:

-`Plug '/home/lee/Desktop/nvim-dogecomments'`
+`Plug '/home/user/Desktop/nvim-dogecomments'`
+TODO: - [ ] Deploy server to AWS as EC2 instance to show global amount of lines of code commented out by users of the plugin.